LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D2-ProgrammingBasics-Variables.md

 ##### Null and Undefined

 This is a bit tricky.
 If we use the `typeof` keyword to check the type of a variable and we haven't assigned a value to that variable, then it will show its type as *undefined*.
 Also, if we check its value, it will be *undefined*.
-So *undefine*d can be either a description of the value or of the data type.
+So *undefine*d can be either a <u>description of the value or of the data type</u>.

 But, *null* is just a value[^2].
 It's the value that means "nothing", which is not the same as zero.